Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 --- abstract

-This document outlines the applicability of A2A to the network management in the multi-domain heterogeneous network environment that utilizes IETF technologies.
+This document discusses the applicability of A2A to the network management in the multi-domain heterogeneous network environment that utilizes IETF technologies.
 It explores operational aspect, key components, generic workflow and deployment scenarios.
 The impact of integrating A2A into the network management system is also discussed.